aacritea/Bias-in-AI/README.md

 # Bias-in-AI
-A fairly simple AI classifier to find out if adopting a cat or a dog will make a person(me) happier.
+A fairly simple AI classifier to find out if adopting a cat or a dog will make a person(me) happier (for fun purposes only).